marirajayt508/moneymap_api/README.md

 - Navigate to the Expenses section
 - Select a date and enter the amount spent
+- Add optional notes to keep track of what the expense was for
 - The system will show you your remaining budget for the day
 - Any unspent amount is carried forward to the next day as cumulative savings